UBE Score Calculator

 New York 266

-California 270
+Ohio 270

 Texas 270

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)

-What is a good UBE score?
+What is the highest possible UBE score?

 How long are UBE scores valid?